vsukhwani/youtube-transcript-viewer/README.md

 - **🌐 Static Website**: Runs directly in the browser without any server
 - **🎨 Clean Interface**: Intuitive design with modern UI elements
-- **🌍 Language Selection**: Dropdown to select from available transcript languages
 - **⚡ Real-time Updates**: Dynamic loading states and error handling
 - **📱 Responsive Design**: Works seamlessly on desktop and mobile
 - **♿ Accessibility**: Keyboard navigation and screen reader friendly